FedericoNembrini/HomeSecurity/README.md

 # SecurityCamera

-RaspberryPi + Camera Recoriding and Streaming Server
+RaspberryPi + Camera Recording and Streaming Server
 Mobile Application to Watch the Streaming

 ## Built With